SeraphRoy/SeraphRoy.github.io/_posts/2017-06-10-Basic-Quantum-Computing.md

 \left( \begin{array}{c} p_0 \\ 0 \\ 0 \\ p_1 \end{array} \right)
 $$

-But it is not possible (physically) to do something like this, which kind of does XOR iwth two independent bits:
+But it is not possible (physically) to do something like this, which kind of does XOR with two independent bits:

 $$
 \left( \begin{array}{c} p_{00} \\ p_{01} \\ p_{10} \\ p_{11} \end{array} \right)